samindaa/udacity_bot/README.md

 ### Introduction

 Mobile robot localization estimates the robot pose relative to a given map of the environment.
-This project empirically evaluates the Adaptive Monte Carlo Localization algorithm using Gazebo simulator and RViz visualizer.
+This project empirically evaluates the Adaptive Monte Carlo Localization (AMCL) algorithm using Gazebo simulator and RViz visualizer.
 Using ROS framework, a baseline two- and custom four-wheeled mobile robot platforms with senors have been developed.
-The robots have used ROS amcl and navigation stack packages for global localization and path planning.
-By tuning the amcl and planner parameters, the robots have been localized on the map and successfully navigated to predefined target locations.
+The robots have used ROS AMCL and navigation stack packages for global localization and path planning.
+By tuning the AMCL and planner parameters, the robots have been localized on the map and successfully navigated to predefined target locations.
 Please refer to [writeup](writeup.pdf) for detail explanation.

 ### Installation Instructions